FailAcademy/learning/wdp-vancouver/_slides/week-08/04-components-directives-forms.md

 }

 ```

-Assigning t a value in the constructor creates an instance property.
+Assigning `t` a value in the constructor creates an instance property.

 ---

 # Exercise 1

-Set up your component Class by importing the required models/interfaces, and creating the necessary properties.
+Set up your component class by importing the required models/interfaces, and creating the necessary properties.

 Instantiate a new *empty* Colonist model in the constructor function and assign it to the property you defined.

 ---

 # Putting It All Together

-Add model data to our Component Class.
-Create 2 public properties to hold the data.
-Use the Data models we created
-to add type information.
+Let's add model data to our Component Class.
+Create two public properties to hold the data.
+Use the data models we created to add type information.

 ```js
 // Other imports ...